These numbers won’t surprise you.

-Podcasts are a great way to promote your SaaS business to build a relationship with your customer base.
-It’s probably more important than blogging for generating a memorable touch point.
+Podcasts are also a great way to promote your SaaS business and build a relationship with your customer base.
+It’s probably more important than blogging to generate a memorable touch point.

 There are plenty of examples of SaaS companies that run great podcasts.
-For example, Buffer host The Science of Social Media podcast, and CoSchedule has the Actionable Marketing podcast.
+For example, Buffer hosts The Science of Social Media podcast, and CoSchedule has the Actionable Marketing podcast.

 Before starting your SaaS podcast, define your podcast strategy, purpose, and value to share.

 Also, identify your target audience and their motivations for keying in.
 That’ll give you ideas on relevant topics, increasing your chances of attracting an ideal audience.
-Your B2B SaaS podcast must be relatable to a group of people; else, it defeats the purpose.
-Show your podcast identity with cover images that communicate your business offerings
+Your B2B SaaS podcast must be relatable to a group of people; otherwise, it defeats the purpose.

 As more B2B SaaS businesses leverage podcasts as a marketing strategy, you must stand out.
 Brainstorm engaging ideas that attract listeners and supplement your podcasting goals.